Skip to main content Skip to secondary navigation

 Summer Program Fellow

 This is a full-time summer fellowship to support Summer Saturdays at Stanford, a summer program for youth from the school partners that HSSI works with during the school year and EPASA summer.
-For Summer 2023, hiring will take place April/May 2023.
+For Summer 2024, hiring will take place March 2024.

 Application process